 Northeastern’s Academic Advising will help you fulfill general education requirements.

-Located in the Salme Harju Steinberg Fine Arts Center, our studio spaces accommodate the range of art courses offered at Northeastern: sculpture, printmaking, digital art, photography, painting, metals and small jewelry, drawing, ceramics, and graphic design.
+Located in the Salme Harju Steinberg Fine Arts Center, our studio spaces accommodate the range of art courses offered at Northeastern: sculpture, printmaking, art + technology, photography, painting, drawing, ceramics, letterpress and graphic design.
 All of our facilities are state of the art with the required safety standards in place.

 Clubs & Organizations

 The Art Club provides the opportunity to develop your portfolio and expand your professional and creative experiences.
-Juried and prized student shows, visiting artists and group critiques are a few events held for members at each monthly meeting.
-The Club also arranges visits to historical art sites.
+Juried student shows, visiting artists and group critiques are a few events held for members at each monthly meeting.

 Explore other clubs through the Office of Student Leadership and Development, which houses chartered clubs and organizations to meet the interests of students on campus.
 Joining a club is one of the many extracurricular things to do while at Northeastern.

 Throughout Chicago and the surrounding area, internship opportunities are available at many companies, museums and organizations.
-We encourage and support each student to seek and apply for positions at museums, such as the Museum of Contemporary Art and the Art Institute; local galleries and art centers, such as Brickton Art Center and Dubbhe Carreno Gallery; and non-profit organizations, such as the North River Commission and North Branch Project.
+We encourage and support each student to seek and apply for positions at museums, such as the Museum of Contemporary Art and the Art Institute of Chicago, local galleries, art centers and non-profit organizations.

 Looking to go beyond local opportunities?
 The Department organizes annual educational trips to areas in Italy, Peru or China.
-Find out where we’re going next.
+Find out more about international trips.